-The most intuitive solution is to introduce the posterior localization guidance to the classification task, just like the IoU prediction methods [25, 34, 35, 27].
+The most intuitive solution is to introduce the posterior localization guidance to the classification task, just like the IoU prediction methods (Jiang et al., 2018; Wu et al., 2020b; Chen et al., 2020; Zhang et al., 2021a).
 Although good performance has been achieved by these methods, there are still many problems, which can be summarized into the following three folds:

-- Firstly, the semantic information of IoU is very obscure, and it is hard to predict IoU accurately.
-Most IoU prediction work designs complex network [34] or independent training strategy [25] to predict IoU, which not only makes the model more complicated, but also still suffers from the hard convergence of IoU prediction. - Secondly, it is unnecessary to predict the accurate IoU for low-quality detections (e.g. samples with IoU <0.1).
-The

-IoU prediction for low-quality samples does not help improve the performance, but hinders network convergence.

-3) Moreover, completely accurate IoU prediction for positives is inefficient and may brings slight performance improvement.
-For example, The two detections with IoU of 0.80 and 0.85 are almost the same spatially (see Fig. 5b and Fig. 5c).
+- (1) Firstly, the semantic information of IoU is very obscure, and it is hard to predict IoU accurately.
+Most IoU prediction work designs complex network (Wu et al., 2020b) or independent training strategy (Jiang et al., 2018) to predict IoU, which not only makes the model more complicated, but also still suffers from the hard convergence of IoU prediction. - (2) Secondly, it is unnecessary to predict the accurate IoU for lowquality detections (e.g. samples with IoU < 0.1).
+The IoU prediction for low-quality samples does not help improve the performance, but hinders network convergence. - (3) Moreover, completely accurate IoU prediction for positives is inefficient and may brings slight performance improvement.
+For example, The two detections with IoU of 0.80 and 0.85 are almost the same spatially (see Figs. 5(b) and 5(c)).
 However, the continuous IoU is hard to learning.

 Based on the above observations, we propose the posterior hierarchical alignment (PHA) label as an efficient metric for interleaving classification and localization tasks.
 The classification branch is replaced with a PHA prediction branch.
-Then, PHA label assignment is conducted based on the prior knowledge from both category and localization to select highquality samples.
+Then, PHA label assignment is conducted based on the prior knowledge from both category and localization to select high-quality samples.
 Finally, the predicted PHA scores are used for localization-guided NMS for high-precision detections.
 The detailed definition of PHA label is introduced as follows.